arthexis/woodoo/README.md

 This repository contains the source code for the various Odoo addons that are used to integrate Odoo with WooCommerce.

 1. WooCommerce Site integrator.
-2. OCCP Charging Station integrator.
+2. OCPP Charging Station integrator.

-WooCommerce Site integrator
+WooCommerce Satellite
 ---------------------------

-This module is used to integrate Odoo with WooCommerce.
-It is used to import products, customers, orders, etc. from WooCommerce to Odoo and export products, customers, orders, etc. from Odoo to WooCommerce.
+Each WooCommerce store is a satellite.
+This module allows you to connect multiple WooCommerce stores to a single Odoo instance.

+* When products are sold on WooCommerce, a Sales Order is created in Odoo.
+* When products are sold or updated in Odoo, the stock is updated in WooCommerce.

+Changes in WooCommerce do not affect Odoo and will be overwritten during synchronization, Odoo is the source of truth for the stock.

-OCCP Charging Station integrator
+OCPP Charging Station
 --------------------------------

-This module is used to integrate Odoo with OCCP Charging Station.
-It is used to import charging stations, charging station operators, charging station operators, charging station connectors, charging station connect types, etc.
+This module is used to integrate Odoo with an OCPP compliant charging station.
+It allows you to manage charging stations, connectors, charging sessions and charging cards.